What’s your personal or professional goal this year?

 Sounds easy, right?

 For example, for me, having a blog, a website, online services, etc. is something I didn’t have before.
-There are so much things to do that, sometimes, I don’t know which is the main one.
+There are so many things to do that, sometimes, I don’t know which is the main one.

 The importance of a task depends on what you want to get from it.